itu-devops/lecture_notes/sessions/session_11/Slides.md

 ## Never Trust User Input

-> Principle: "All input is bad until proven otherwise
+> Principle: "All input is bad until proven otherwise"

 Another attack vector is the **inputs in your application**.
 The photo below is from a legendary story where one good American citizen tried to delete the DB of the auto registry.